in-toto/witness/README.md

 ## Attestor Life Cycle

-- **PreRun:** `PreRun` attestors run before the `material` attestor and `commandRun` attestors.
+- **Pre-material:** Pre-material attestors run before any other attestors.
 These attestors generally collect information about the environment.

-- **Material Attestor:** The `material` attestor is an internal attestor and runs immediately after

-- **CommandRun Attestor:** The CommandRun attestor is an internal attestor.
-It has experimental tracing support that can be enabled with the `--trace` flag

-- **Product Attestor:** The Product attestor collects the products produced by the `commandRun` attestor and calculates the secure hash, and makes the file descriptor available to the `postRun` attestors.
+- **Material:** Material attestors run after any prematerial attestors and prior to any execute attestors.
+Generally these collect information about state that may change after any execute attestors, such as file hashes.

+- **Execute:**: Execute attestors run after any material attestors and generally record information about some command or process that is to be executed.

+- **Product:** Product attestors run after any execute attestors and generally record information about what changed during the execute lifecycle step, such as changed or created files.

+- **Post-product:** Post-product attestors run after product attestors and generally record some additional information about specific products, such as OCI image information from a saved image tarball.

 ### Attestation Lifecycle